 3. Trip Planning

-A map of Lake Superior Provincial Parks is available for purchase online, at the park office or visitor centre.
+A map of Lake Superior Provincial Park is available for purchase online.
+Refer to Table 1 for in-park map purchase locations.

 For more information about Lake Superior and local outfitters, click here.